dmarshNAIT/dmarshNAIT.github.io/calendar.markdown

 permalink: /calendar/
 ---

-Please contact me directly via Emails or Teams to set up a meeting outside of scheduled class times.
+Please contact me directly via email or Teams to set up a meeting outside of scheduled class times.

 Please include:
 * 2-3 options when we are both available